 Garden design is a very personal expression and even at it's best, it is not an exact science.
-However there are some guiding principles that will help you create a pulled together, cohesive look.
+However, there are some guiding principles that will help you create a pulled together, cohesive look.
 As with playing an instrument, if you can learn these fundamentals, you can vamp whatever appeals to you.

-The basic principles of garden design are simple enough, however each is often referred to by more than one name.
+The basic principles of garden design are simple enough, however, each is often referred to by more than one name.

 The 3 categories below contain the basic elements that, when combined together, constitute the generally accepted version of good garden design.
-Keep in mind that it is your garden and your are the one who should be pleased with the results.
+Keep in mind that it is your garden and you are the one who should be pleased with the results.
 Rules are meant to be broken.

 This refers to the basic structure of the garden.
 Order can be obtained through symmetry, as in a formal garden, through repetition of plants or colors, or through balancing bold or bright features with a complementary weight of fine texture or muted features (generally in a 1/3 bold to 2/3 fine ratio).
 What you don't want is a garden that looks haphazard, as though plants were plopped in wherever there was an available spot of soil.
-You don't have to put a plan down on paper, but you should consider where you want to place your plants, before you start digging holes.
+You don't have to put a plan down on paper, but you should consider where you want to place your plants before you start digging holes.

 Harmony or Unity